Drug addiction is a serious health condition that can take over your life, but there is help and support available.

 - On your relationships - the pleasure you get from taking drugs, and the physical need you have to do it, can become stronger than other things in your life like your family or friends.
 This means you start ignoring the people in your life or do things that upset them, in order to take drugs.

-- On your school or professional life - It can be very hard to keep working and studying when you are addicted.
+- On your school or professional life - It can be very hard to keep working and studying when you are addicted and regularly high.

 - On your mental health - there is a lot of research connecting drug misuse to the development of mental health conditions.
 For example, a preliminary joint research by the University of Oxford and McGill University found that using cannabis (weed) in adolescence increases your risk of developing depression in adulthood by 37 percent.